 Isn’t the world full of interesting creatures?
-We enjoy spending time with cats and dogs as constant companions at home.
+We enjoy spending time with cats and dogs at home.
 When we venture into the wild, we might see deer, foxes, and rabbits.
-A trip to the zoo reveals a whole new world of exotic creatures, from whales and snakes to orangutans and giraffes.
+A trip to the zoo reveals a whole new world of animals!

 But what if we took a journey back in time?
-Can you imagine what it would've been like to live during the time of the dinosaurs?
-Foraging for nuts and berries would've been much more interesting if a sighting of a Stegosaurus or a Tyrannosaurus Rex was possible.
+What would it have been like to live with dinosaurs?
+Walking to school would be much more interesting if seeing a Tyrannosaurus Rex was a possibility.

-Alas, a cataclysmic disaster wiped out all the dinosaurs…or did it?
+Alas, a disaster wiped out all the dinosaurs…or did it?
 Could there be dinosaurs still living with us here on Earth?
-Scientists would argue that, in a sense, dinosaurs are still alive in the form of the animals that evolved from them.
+Some experts say that, in a sense, dinosaurs are still alive today.
+They live on in the form of the animals that evolved from them.

 What animals evolved from dinosaurs?
-We certainly don’t see anything like a Tyrannosaurus Rex roaming Earth these days.
+We don’t see anything like a Stegosaurus walking around these days.
 Perhaps we’re focusing our eyes in the wrong direction, though.
-To find the descendants of the dinosaurs, scientists would tell us to look up to the skies.
+To find the descendants of the dinosaurs, experts would tell us to look up to the skies.

 That’s right!
-Modern scientists believe the birds that fill the skies of the world are the living descendants of the dinosaurs.
-This isn’t an entirely new idea, though.
-Ever since the 19th century when scientists discovered the fossilized remains of Archaeopteryx, a bird-like dinosaur, researchers have worked to bridge the gap between ancient reptiles and modern birds.
+Experts believe that birds evolved from dinosaurs.
+This isn’t an entirely new idea.
+In the 19th century, scientists found the remains of Archaeopteryx, a bird-like dinosaur.
+Since then, researchers have worked to bridge the gap between ancient reptiles and modern birds.

-Archaeopteryx is very significant to the scientific community because it had features characteristic of both dinosaurs and birds.
-Unlike birds, it had a full set of teeth, a long tail, grasping claws at the end of its wings, and other anatomical features typical of dinosaurs.
-But unlike dinosaurs, it had feathers, wings, reduced fingers, and some other anatomical features modern birds possess.
-Archaeopteryx is considered by many to be the first bird on Earth and it lived 150 million years ago.
+Archaeopteryx is very important to the scientific community.
+It had features of both dinosaurs and birds.
+Unlike birds, it had a full set of teeth.
+It also had a long tail and grasping claws at the end of its wings.
+But unlike dinosaurs, it had wings and reduced fingers.
+Many say archaeopteryx was the first bird on Earth.
+It lived 150 million years ago.

-Over the last several decades, scientists have discovered fossils from a wide variety of other types of bird-like dinosaurs.
-Based upon these findings, scientists now firmly believe that modern birds evolved from a group of dinosaurs called maniraptoran theropods.
+Over the last few decades, scientists have found fossils from other types of bird-like dinosaurs.
+They now firmly believe that modern birds came from dinosaurs.
+Specifically, birds evolved from a group of dinosaurs called maniraptoran theropods.

-Some of the most compelling evidence, though, has come from recent discoveries that many of the maniraptoran theropods had feathers.
+Some of the strongest evidence, though, came from recent discoveries.
+Experts have learned that many of the maniraptoran theropods had feathers.
 For many years, birds were thought to be unique in that they had feathers.
-Scientists now know that their dinosaur predecessors had them, too, and may have also flown!
+Scientists now know that dinosaurs had them, too, and may have also flown!